agent00124/Amoung-us-bot/README.md

 ## ❗ Troubleshooting

 **Bot can't mute members?**
-- Make sure the bot role is **higher** than the players' roles in Server Settings → Roles
+- Make sure the bot role is **higher** than player roles in Server Settings → Roles
-- The bot needs **Mute Members** permission in the voice channel
+- Bot needs **Mute Members** permission in the voice channel

 **"No one in your VC" error?**
-- Make sure YOU are in the voice channel when you run the command
+- Make sure **you** are in a voice channel when running the command

 **Bot not responding?**
-- Ensure **Message Content Intent** is enabled in the Developer Portal
+- Check **Message Content Intent** is enabled in the Developer Portal
-- Check that the bot has **Read Messages** permission in your text channel
+- Make sure bot has **Read Messages** permission in your text channel

+---

+## 🏙️ Design City